pratsosa/HST-Paper/README.md

 python make_fig1.py --help
 ```

-## Output

-Each script generates a PDF figure in the specified output directory with publication-quality resolution (300 DPI).
-The figures are created with:
-- Proper axis labels and font sizes
-- Legend with sample identification
-- Secondary y-axis showing bolometric luminosity
-- Tight bounding box for easy inclusion in papers

-## Contributing

-When adding new figures:
-1. Create a new script `make_figX.py` in the `Plotting Code/` folder following the template of `make_fig1.py`
-2. Include proper documentation and command-line arguments
-3. Update this README with usage instructions
-4. Test the script to ensure it runs correctly

 ## Contact

-For questions or issues, please contact the paper authors or open an issue in the repository.
+For questions or issues, please contact Alexandros Pratsos or open an issue in the repository.

-## Citation

-If you use this code or data, please cite the associated paper:

-[Citation information to be added upon publication]